 Fall Orientation, or Fall O, is an experience that you’ll never forget.
 This mandatory program gives new first year and transfer students a starting point in how to interact with others, how to traverse academics, and in many cases, how to deal with living with someone for the first time.
 Put simply, it sets the tone for your time at Furman.

-Fall O includes programs about how to tackle your first year at Furman, diversity and inclusion, getting involved, eating well, and, of course, a crash course in managing the shift from high school to college.
-But it’s more than a “how-to” session.
+Fall Orientation includes programs about how to tackle your first year at Furman, University policies and community expectations, getting involved, and, of course, a crash course in managing the shift from high school to college.
+But it's more than a "how-to" session.
 With everything from a carnival to movies, there are plenty of opportunities to meet new people and begin building community.

 View the Schedule

-We will have a wide variety of programs and events scheduled throughout Fall Orientation, beginning Thursday, August 17, through the start of the fall semester.
-View the schedule of events and activities here!
+We will have a wide variety of programs and events scheduled throughout Fall Orientation, beginning with move-in day on Thursday, August 22, and lasting through the first few weeks of the semester.
+The 2024 Fall Orientation schedule will be available later this summer.

 Move-in Day